 87˚ 44' 24.82"W

-The Forest Preserve has a new site located about three miles east of Kanakee on Route 17.
+The Hieland Lakes Nature Preserve is located on Route 17, 6.6 miles east of Kanakee city center.
 The new site is 64 acres, including two connected lakes.
 An aquatic survey will be conducted to determine the fish population; meanwhile, limited fishing is allowed.
 Bluegill may be kept by anglers - all other fish are catch-and-release.

 Plans for the site include planting native wildflowers, prairie restoration and creation of a walking path.
 At this time there is a mowed walking path, a parking lot, and a bridge at the point where the two lakes connect.